John Eccles, 2nd Viscount Eccles

-John Dawson Eccles, 2nd Viscount Eccles, (born 20 April 1931), is a British Conservative peer and businessman.
-He is one of the ninety-two hereditary peers elected to remain in the House of Lords after the passing of the House of Lords Act 1999.
+John Dawson Eccles, 2nd Viscount Eccles, (born 20 April 1931), is a British hereditary peer and businessman.
+He was one of the ninety-two hereditary peers elected to remain in the House of Lords after the passing of the House of Lords Act 1999 and sat as Conservative.

 Background and education

-The son of the 1st Viscount Eccles and Sybil Dawson, he was educated at Winchester College and Magdalen College, Oxford, where he graduated with a Bachelor of Arts in philosophy, politics and economics in 1954.
-He served in the 1st Battalion (60th Rifles), King's Royal Rifle Corps, reaching the rank of 2nd Lieutenant.
+The son of the 1st Viscount Eccles and Sybil Dawson, he was educated at Winchester College and Magdalen College, Oxford, where he graduated BA in philosophy, politics and economics in 1954.
+He trained at the Mons Officer Cadet School and served his National Service in the 1st Battalion (60th Rifles), King's Royal Rifle Corps, as a 2nd Lieutenant.

 Political career

-In 1985, he was appointed a Commander of the Order of the British Empire (CBE); and since 1989 a DSc (Silsoe).
+In 1985, Eccles was appointed a Commander of the Order of the British Empire (CBE); and since 1989 a DSc (Silsoe).
 On 24 February 1999, he entered his inheritance.
 Lord Eccles entered the House of Lords upon its reform; however, due to the House of Lords Act, he was soon obliged to vacate his position in the House.
 He was later invited to election as one of the 92 remaining hereditary peers in a by-election forced by the death of the 4th Baron Aberdare, and returned to the House in 2005.